finos/rune-dsl/documentation/documentation.rst

 Inheritance
 """""""""""

-The Rosetta DSL supports an **inheritance** mechanism, when a type inherits its definition and behaviour (and therefore all of its attributes) from another type and adds its own set of attributes on top.
+**The Rosetta DSL supports an inheritance mechanism**, when a type inherits its definition and behaviour (and therefore all of its attributes) from another type and adds its own set of attributes on top.
 Inheritance is supported by the ``extends`` keyword next to the type name.

 .. code-block:: Haskell